Dave-III/Hangman/readme.md

  - [ ] Implement Main function to run all processes
  - [ ] finish implementing webscraping code to remove all non-dictionary words, excluding plurals (Future).

- I dont want this list to be too overwhelming lol so I'm trying to limit all the things that I add to it.
+ I dont want this list to be too overwhelming lol, so I'm trying to limit all the things that I add to it.